 - receipts, invoices or other supporting information together and sorted by date

-- copies of claims, declarations or other agreement-related documents that you’ve submitted
+- copies of claims, declarations or other agreement-related documents that you have submitted

-Each option in your agreement gives details of the management activities you need to carry out.
+For each option in your agreement, details of the management activities you need to carry out are included in the agreement.
 You must keep records to show your management activity for each option.

 - record management activities in on-farm diaries, such as applying fertilisers or pesticides

 - maintain stocking diaries to show when land parcels were grazed or supplementary feeding was used